Distance distributions and inverse problems for metric measure spaces: Distance Distributions

-Let $\mM$ denote the collection of isometry classes of compact metric spaces $(X,d_X)$---we will refer to a metric space by its underlying set $X$ when it is clear that a metric has been fixed.
 The classical notion of Hausdorff distance between compact subsets of an ambient metric space $Z$ can be vastly generalized to give a metric on $\mM$.
-The \emph{Gromov-Hausdorff metric} $\dgh$ is defined by
+The \emph{Gromov-Hausdorff (GH) distance} $\dgh$ is defined by

 where the infimum is taken over all ambient metric spaces $(Z,d_Z)$ and isometric embeddings $\phi_X:X \rightarrow Z$ and $\phi_Y:Y \rightarrow Z$, and where $d^Z_H$ denotes Hausdorff distance in $Z$.